What’s On

 Apples don’t ‘come true’ from seed or root cuttings.
 Grafting allows for the propagation of known, desired apple varieties, ensuring the fruit will be the same as the parent tree.
 The technique involves joining a scion (a cutting from a desired apple variety) to a selected rootstock, determining the height and vigour of the new tree.

-In this workshop you will learn how to graft – mastering the technique by watching demonstrations and having a go.
+In this workshop, delivered by Chris Simmonds (Northern Fruit Group), you will learn how to graft – mastering the technique by watching demonstrations and having a go.

 Scions will be taken from a selection of the Museum’s heritage apple trees and joined to rootstock (provided), suitable for producing cordon, espalier, step-over or freestanding apple trees so your new tree will fit into even the smallest garden.
 Full aftercare instructions will be given.